ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 This talk will cover the concepts of community, commitment and merit and how being involved in an Apache project is not only about contributing code.

+Theme will be linked to institution and use terminology:

+Entering the Facility (i.e first look at Apache, & getting involved)

+Imates in Charge (i.e. No one in charge and everyone in charge concept)

+Invisible Friends (i.e collaborating with people you cant see, virtual community)

+Possible catch phrases:

+1.Don't let words or titles fool you - you don't have to be a committer to be committed to a Apache
+2.It's not a hierachy, it's a community
+3.Think we, not me
+4.No-one in charge and everyone in charge

+From Shane's Apache Way

+5.Merit is not just for code
+6.You gain merit by doing things the community values

 ---
 name: last-page